 University of Minnesota - Duluth is a wonderful option for students pursuing a Criminology degree.
 University of Minnesota - Duluth criminology students earn 4.9% more than the average criminology student.
 Duluth, Minnesota is the perfect location for young people who like the active city life.

 This school does not require freshman students to live on-campus.
-University of Minnesota - Duluth provides several online degree options, with psychology being the most popular.
+Sports lovers will enjoy watching the university's top-ranked women's volleyball team as they play at home and on the road.
 Find all the vital specifics on UMN Duluth by looking at their scorecard.

 Every student who is interested in Criminology needs to look into Valparaiso University.
 Valparaiso University criminology students make 5.8% more than the standard criminology graduate.
 Located in Valparaiso, Indiana, Valpo provides a comfortable, suburban experience for scholars.